tholden/dynareOBC/README.md

                used for quasi-Monte Carlo integration.
     * Sparse
          Causes DynareOBC to replace all of the elements of the decision rules by sparse matrices, which may speed up DynareOBC.

+ * **For controlling and performing model diagnostics**
+    * NoPTest
+         Skips testing if M is a P matrix.
+    * FullTest=INTEGER (default: 0)
+         Runs very slow tests to see if the top INTEGERxINTEGER submatrix of M is a P and/or (strictly) semi-monotone matrix.
+    * LPSolver=STRING (default: automatically selected based on the detected solvers) Specifies the solver to use for the linear programming problem that is solved when checking whether matrices are S/S_0.
+         To find out what solvers are available to you, run "dynareOBC TestSolvers", and examine the list displayed by YALMIP.

  * **For controlling IRFs**
     * SlowIRFs